dreamforce16/df16workshops/content/minihacks/index.md

 #### CHALLENGE 2 : All-in-one System

 You wish to have Salesforce serve as a frontend to all your backend systems.
-You begin with data from your Healthcare legacy system which you wish to access in Salesforce.
+You begin with data from your Payment legacy system which you wish to access in Salesforce.
 No code is the way to go!

 #### REQUIREMENTS:
 1. This challenge requires a Force.com Developer Edition: https://sfdc.co/df16devsignup
 2. No code allowed, including of the programmatic features such as Apex, Visualforce, custom JavaScript buttons, or integration with external systems.
-3. Use this as your external Database system: http://bit.ly/externaldb
+3. Use this as your external Database system: http://bit.ly/externaldatabase
-4. You should link the Healthcare policy record to child customer records using object relationships as defined in the help doc available here: https://sfdc.co/df16helpdoc
+4. You should link the parent PaymentMechanisms record to child Account records using object relationships as defined in the help doc available here: https://sfdc.co/df16helpdoc

 #### DEMO YOUR SOLUTION:
 Come to the Mini Hack Basin to have your results verified by a tech staffer.